 Not only that, but you’re a better role model, too.

-Every day, you’re asked to make “exceptions” in your self-care.
+You’re asked to make “exceptions” in your self-care daily.
 Don’t do it.

 Ask yourself this question: